-Fine-tuning this process can help your page speeds, but keep an eye out for sharp diagonal edges (see below) in the photo where you see artefacts appear as the compression increases.
+Fine-tuning this process can help your page speed, but keep an eye out for blurring sharp diagonal edges (see below) in the photo where you see artefacts appear as the compression increases.

-Where possible, avoid using JPG’s for images that include words.
-Users often combine photos with text as a quick fix although this can cause larger files, reduced quality and issues with responsiveness (type pushing off the side of an image).
+Where possible, avoid using JPGs for images that include words.
+Inexperienced designers often combine photos with text, although this can cause larger files, reduced legibility (after compression) and issues with responsiveness (type pushing off the side of an image – see below).

 Type within the image can be seen moving outside the image area.

 PNG (Portable Network Graphic) is a relatively new format, and for web developers at least, took over in no small degree from the humble GIF.

 GIFs are limited to 256 colours (not a problem when launched) but now look a bit tired on today’s new hi-def screens.
 PNGs fixed this limitation and also allowed for transparent backgrounds without the jagged edges you would see in a GIF.

 PNGs are perfect for line drawings and photos where you need to cut out the background, although they can be a heavier (larger file size) than JPG or GIF.

 Avoid using PNGs if you can use SVGs instead.

 SVGs (Scalable Vector Graphics) are the latest fully-supported format.
 They are XML-based vector format, made using very lightweight code, and can – as the name suggests – be scaled.
 You could use the same SVG in the header of a mobile website and then use it to project onto the side of a building.
 Also, when combined with additional code, they can be bought to life with interactive animations.